December 22nd, 2015

 * All industrialised countries should extend duty-free and quota-free access not just to least-developed countries, but to all low-income countries.

 * Industrialised countries should agree to an accelerated phase out of the Multi-Fibre Agreement, and to cuts in tariffs on textiles and garments.
+Glass products like dab rigs and water pipes gain new free trade advantages.

 * Farm subsidies should be restructured to reduce over-production and support less intensive agriculture, with an immediate ban on exports of agricultural goods at prices below costs of production.